 After mother nature unleashes her fury, chances are things aren’t going to get back to normal anytime soon.
 Make sure to include a section about recovery and extended time off for employees or an extended business closure.

-Making sure your staff and customers are in-the-know about an unexpected, or rather an irregular closure will help your policy be much more effective.
-Make sure you define how a closure, partial closure, or delayed opening will be communicated.
+Making sure your staff and customers are in-the-know about an unexpected closure will optimize your policy.
+Make sure you define how you will communicate a closure, partial closure, or delayed opening.

 For customers, a banner on your website, an email to your subscriber list, or an updated voicemail recording is sufficient.

 For employees, the communication process needs to be a little more developed and fine-tuned.
 First and foremost, there should be a single source for team communication.
 Communication will be much easier and more effective if everyone is on the same page, or the same platform.

 Another key to effective communication is timeliness.
 Hourly employees prefer to know as far in advance as possible if the business will be closed.
 They have personal responsibilities aside from your business.
 The sooner you communicate with them, the sooner they can make a personal plan.

 They may need to figure out a childcare arrangement because the school canceled classes or implemented an early dismissal.
 Or maybe they need to swap shifts with someone because they don’t have an alternate childcare plan.
 When you can communicate with and schedule employees from a single platform like Homebase, it creates a seamless process for the entire team.
 You can also use the Homebase Team Communication app to deliver important inclement weather details to your employees.